ragingwind/electron-shortcut-loader/readme.md

 ## Event

+### pressed

-`app` should handle `shortcut-press` event.
-When the shortcut event has been fired, `event` object will be passed to the `app` event hander with event and shortcut information. see one of the examples.
+Specific shortcut key has been pressed, event will be fired. `event` object will be passed to ~~the `app`~~ event listeners with event and shortcut information. see one of the examples.

 ```js
 {